fx-lange/unity-typed-enum/README.md

 ## What?

 You wouldn't be here if you haven't heard about the typed enum pattern in c# before, right?
+Let's just say it's an enum with super powers or an enum as an object so you can add data, behaviour and extend it (just please remember this one power and responsibility saying and don't overuse it).

 So all this plugin does is to provide an extendable but lightweight typed enum base class with a custom property drawer.
 The property drawer allows to select enum options via a popup field.